db7/tikl/README.md

 `tinl-check %s`, which reads `CHECK:` lines in the test file and ensures every pattern appears in the piped output.
 You don't have to pass `%s` explicitly—tinl fills it in during substitution.
-Add more `CHECK:` lines if you need to verify multiple fragments, or override `%check` via your own config when your project needs different tooling.
+Add more `CHECK:` lines if you need to verify multiple fragments.
+Use `CHECK-NOT:` when a fragment must be absent from the output; each such directive fails the test if its pattern is found.
+Override `%check` via your own config when your project needs different tooling.

 ## Configuration cheat sheet